MiamiOH-CSE274/Portfolio/README.md

 ----
 Possible sources of evidence (do one):

-* Completed: Queue: found under question 7 at: https://github.com/deckerbd/03_Queue_Lab/tree/deckerbd (post-MiamiOH-merge request should be in MiamiOH: https://github.com/MiamiOH-CSE274/03_Queue_Lab/tree/deckerbd )
+* Completed: Queue: found under question 7 at: https://github.com/deckerbd/03_Queue_Lab/tree/deckerbd (post-MiamiOH-merge request should be in MiamiOH: https://github.com/MiamiOH-CSE274/03_Queue_Lab/tree/deckerbd ) in addition to 02_Cpp found here: https://github.com/deckerbd/02_Cpp/tree/deckerbd (post-MiamiOH-merge request should be in MiamiOH: https://github.com/MiamiOH-CSE274/02_Cpp/tree/deckerbd )
 * Select any of your labs or projects that uses dynamic memory, and explain how memory is managed.
 In particular, you must show that your program does not leak memory, and does not suffer from dangling pointers or out of bounds array access.
 This will probably require referring to your code, providing links.